nikitavoloboev/moonbit/README.md

 - I can seperate the tasks by tags and filter through everything nicely.
 I wrote more on how I use the app [here](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html).

 ### 3. [Day One](https://dayoneapp.com) - Digital journal
 - I often use it to check on events that happened to me `On this day`.
-As well as adding quick entries to journals like `Photo a Day`, `Travel` and `Feelings`.
+As well as adding quick entries to journals like `Life`, `Travel` and `Feelings`.
 - I wrote about all the different journals I use and how [here](https://wiki.nikitavoloboev.xyz/macOS/apps/day-one.html).

 ### 4. [Tweetbot](https://itunes.apple.com/us/app/tweetbot-4-for-twitter/id1018355599?mt=8) - Twitter client